snl-dakota/dakota-examples/official/optimization/local/derivative-free/README.md

 # What problem does this solve?
-The goal is to find the variable values that yield the minimum value of an analytical model know as Rosenbrock's funtion.
+The goal is to find the variable values that yield the minimum value of an analytical model known as Rosenbrock's function.
 The model has two continuous variables that are bounded above and below, and derivatives of the function are not available.